PostGraduate Course

 Entry Requirements

-- Candidates must have obtained at least a Second Class Honours Grade I in a primary honours degree (NFQ, Level 8) or equivalent in a subject(s) related to that of the MSc programme.
-Relevant subjects typically include any subject in the molecular life sciences.
+Applicants must have at least a Second Class Honours Grade 1 in a primary honours degree (NFQ, Level 8), in a subject(s) related to that of the MSc programme.
+Relevant subjects typically include those in the molecular and cell biology areas of the life sciences

-- Graduates with a Second Class Honours Grade II in a primary honours degree (NFQ, Level 8) will be considered on a case-by-case basis.
+Applicants with a Second Class Honours Grade 2 in a primary honours degree (NFQ, Level 8), in a subject(s) related to that of the MSc programme (relevant subjects typically include any subject in the molecular and cell life sciences) will be considered on a case-by-case basis.

-- Graduates with equivalent qualifications in related areas of science and technology, or with proven and relevant industrial experience can be considered under Recognition of Prior Learning (RPL) for places following interview and assessment by the Director of the MSc (Biotechnology) Programme.
+Applicants with qualifications in related areas of science and technology, at a minimum Second Class Honours Grade 2 in a primary honours degree (NFQ, Level 8) and with proven and relevant industrial experience may be considered for admission under Recognition of Prior Learning (RPL) following assessment and interview by the Programme Director.

 For Applicants with Qualifications Completed Outside of Ireland